-ChatGPT is a chatbot, a specific software designed to simulate interactive conversations with human users.
-The first chatbot in computing history, ELIZA, was created at the Massachusetts Institute of Technology (MIT) in 1966 by the German-American computer scientist Joseph Weizenbaum (1923–2008).
+ChatGPT is a chatbot, which is a specific type of software designed to simulate interactive conversations with human users.
+The first chatbot in computing history, named ELIZA, was created at the Massachusetts Institute of Technology (MIT) in 1966 by the German-American computer scientist Joseph Weizenbaum (1923–2008).
 ELIZA used techniques including substitution and pattern matching.
 Though simple by contemporary standards, ELIZA was novel and highly advanced for its time and was reportedly capable of convincing some users that they were conversing with another person.

-OpenAI began developing ChatGPT in 2018 after it released its initial generative pre-trained transformer (GPT) neural network machine learning model.
+OpenAI began developing ChatGPT in 2018, after the company released its initial generative pre-trained transformer (GPT) neural network machine learning model.
 ChatGPT uses a version of the technology known as GPT-3.5, which OpenAI combined with AI-assisted natural language processing (NLP).
 NLP combines multiple deep machine-learning models with principles of computational linguistics to understand and interpret text-based prompts in ways that simulate human language processing.
-ChatGPT is the first chatbot in computing history to integrate GPT and NLP (Source: EBSCO, 2023).
+ChatGPT is the first chatbot in computing history to integrate GPT and NLP (Source: EBSCO, 2024).

-Artificial intelligence is the design, implementation, and use of programs, machines, and systems that exhibit human intelligence, with its most important activities being knowledge representation, reasoning, and learning.
-Artificial intelligence encompasses several important subareas: voice recognition, image identification, natural language processing, expert systems, neural networks, planning, robotics, and intelligent agents.
-Artificial intelligence researchers, including classical search, probabilistic search, and logic programming, have enhanced several essential programming techniques.
+Artificial intelligence is the design, implementation, and use of programs, machines, and systems that exhibit human intelligence.
+Its most important activities are knowledge representation, reasoning, and learning.
+Artificial intelligence encompasses a number of important subareas, including voice recognition, image identification, natural language processing, expert systems, neural networks , planning, robotics , and intelligent agents.
+Several important programming techniques have been enhanced by artificial intelligence researchers, including classical search, probabilistic search, and logic programming.

-AI has several subfields, including deep learning , machine learning, and neural networks .
+AI has several subfields, including deep learning , machine learning, and neural networks.
 Deep learning is a subfield of neural networks, which is a subfield of machine learning.
 Machine learning is a neural network with at least three layers.
 Neural networks try to function in the way that the human brain does so they can learn from available data.
 Additional layers help to increase accuracy.
 Deep learning is commonly used to improve automation, such as by assessing processes to increase efficiency.
 This technology is used by digital assistants, self-driving vehicles, and voice-enabled devices such as television remotes.
 Deep learning can use unstructured data such as images and texts.
 For example, if tasked with organizing images of vehicles, a deep learning algorithm would decide what features are most important to consider, such as size.
-Machine learning uses structured data or data that it can organize into a format that it can use to make predictions.
+Machine learning uses structured data, or data that it can organize into a format that it can use to make predictions.
 In other words, a person would decide what features are most important and create a hierarchy for the machine learning algorithm to use.
-A deep learning algorithm evaluates its accuracy and, if presented with a new photo, can more precisely evaluate the subject.
+A deep learning algorithm evaluates its accuracy and, if presented with a new photo, can more precisely evaluate the subject (Source: Salem Press Encyclopedia of Science, 2025).

 Understanding the Frameworks (also called Frames)